brineylab/grp-paper/README.md

 **_NOTE:_** *Whenever possible, the intermediate datasets required to run the code are included in this repository, however, many intermediate datasets are too large to be included.
 In such cases, links to the required datasets are provided in the appropriate notebook.*

 ## Datasets
+We have generated several large datasets, in two primary groups: antibody sequences from healthy adult subjects, and synthetic antibody sequences using statistical models of V(D)J recombination.

+### Antibody sequencing data
 Raw and processed datasets from each subject can be downloaded using the following links.
-Some of these datasets are quite large (the compressed raw FASTQs are roughly 100GB per subject, and the uncompressed JSON datasets range from ~100GB to nearly 1TB):
+Some of these datasets are quite large (the compressed raw FASTQs are roughly 100GB per subject, and the uncompressed JSON datasets range from ~100GB to nearly 1TB).

   - 316188
     - Sequences: [**raw FASTQs**](http://burtonlab.s3.amazonaws.com/sequencing-data/hiseq_2016-supplement/316188_HNCHNBCXY_raw-fastqs.tar.gz), [**consensus FASTAs**](http://burtonlab.s3.amazonaws.com/sequencing-data/hiseq_2016-supplement/316188_HNCHNBCXY_consensus_UID18-cdr3nt-90_071817.tar.gz)